Meriemchm/chm_dental_clinic_website/README.md

 # Dental Clinic Website

-Welcome to the **Dental Clinic** website – a modern, responsive platform designed to showcase a dental services and connect with patients easily.
+Welcome to the **Dental Clinic** website, a modern, responsive platform designed to showcase a dental services and connect with patients easily.

 ---